mohtork/ansible/roles/elk/README.md

      * Create username and password to access Kibana

 ## What is next?
-   - Generates SSL certificates for Filebeat or Logstash-forwarder
+   - Generates SSL certificates for Filebeat
    - Install and configure Filebeat
    - Configure Logstash filters for nginx , aws services